abhishekshahane/Landing-Page-With-Bootstrap/README.md

 # Landing-Page-With-Bootstrap
 The simple, short and beautiful landing page you've always wanted.
+I guarantee that you'll be blown away by the beauty of this landing page.
 Made using HTML, CSS and JS.
-Keep in mind that we only support laptop and desktop viewing at the moment!
+Supports desktop, mobile and tablet viewing.